How to Access Mental Health Treatment in Australia

 Step 2 - Talk to a GP About Mental Health Concerns

 A GP will assess the patient’s mental health.
 They will need to diagnose the patient with a mental health condition to create the treatment plan.
-In order to do this, the GP will ask a series of personal questions to find out what’s been happening and how the patient has been feeling recently (Queensland Government 2018).
+In order to do this, the GP will ask a series of personal questions to find out what’s been happening and how the patient has been feeling recently (Queensland Health 2024).

-The patient may be asked to fill out a K10 form, which is a checklist intended to measure if and how a person has been affected by anxiety or depression over the past four weeks (Queensland Government 2018).
+The patient may be asked to fill out a K10 form, which is a checklist intended to measure if and how a person has been affected by anxiety or depression over the past four weeks (Queensland Health 2024).

 A mental health assessment conducted by a mental health clinician will likely consist of finding out the following: